srele96/sk-experiments/cpp/experiments/runner/README.md

 You don't have to remember them any more, only aliases.
 Or list commands if you forgot.

-## Refine specifications without considering implementation details
+## Refine specification

-Don't consider technical obstacles.
+Refine specification without considering implementation details.
+Technical details are often obstacles.
 Clearly specify implementation specifications and their solutions.

 ## Tools